El Ayo

-El Ayo (Ceelaayo, عيلايو), also known as El Ayum, is a coastal town in the eastern Sanaag region of Somaliland.
+El Ayo (Ceelaayo, عيلايو), also known as El Ayum, is a coastal town in the eastern Sanaag region.
+There is a territorial dispute between Somaliland, Puntland, and the North East State.

+Governance

+In January 2021, a voter registration program for the Somaliland elections was launched, and since there were moves to implement it even in areas where territorial disputes with Puntland exist, it has been reported that the El Ayo district is also in a state of tension with a risk of fighting.

+In March 2024, Somaliland National TV, the official broadcaster of the Somaliland government, aired footage of road construction being carried out by the local government between Las Khorey and El Ayo, showing a sign along the route that read “Republic of Somaliland – Local Government, Laas-Qoray District.”

+In April 2025, the Federal Government of Somalia recognized SSC-Khatumo (now North East State) as a federal state comprising the Sool, Sanaag, and Cayn regions.
+However, this action faced opposition from local elders such as Sultan Siciid Sultan Abdisalan and the Puntland government.

+In December 2025, a report released by the Food and Agriculture Organization of the United Nations (FAO) included a “List of non-functioning water sources” that distinguished between towns in Somaliland and Puntland; El Ayo is listed as part of Puntland, along with Badhan and other locations.

 History

 Ancient times

-El Ayo is one of a series of ancient settlements in Somalia.
+El Ayo is one of a series of ancient settlements in Somaliland.
 About one mile from the town are the ruins of an old city, which are held to have belonged to an earlier civilization which resided in the region.
 Between El Ayo and Las Khorey lies Karinhegane, the site of numerous cave paintings of real and mythical animals.
 Each painting has an inscription below it, which collectively have been estimated to be around 2,500 years old.
 Around 25 miles from Las Khorey lies Gelweita, another key rock art site.
 Karinhegane's rock art is in the same distinctive style as the Laas Geel cave paintings.

 Additionally, a number of small- to medium-sized cairns are especially concentrated on the plain that lies between the coast adjacent to El Ayo and an inland ridge around 2 km in length.
 Eastern Somaliland in general is home to numerous such archaeological sites, with similar edifices found at Haylan, Qa’ableh, Qombo'ul and Maydh.
 However, many of these old structures have yet to be properly explored, a process which would help shed further light on local history and facilitate their preservation for posterity.

 El Ayo was also an early local hub of Islam, with the religion spreading through maritime enterprise.